 “Some have estimated the Rothschild fortune to be worth 230 trillion dollars, with a ‘T,’ not a ‘B’ and certainly not an ‘M,’” Hartman says.
 “Just to give you a reference point: The total economy in one year in the United States of America is about $13 trillion, and the total economy of the planet earth in a year is about $60 trillion.
 That’s a lot of money.”

-Hartman cites several advantages that real estate investments, particularly in rental property, can have over investments in Bitcoin, Wall Street or precious metals such as gold and silver.
+Hartman cites for you several advantages that real estate investments, particularly in rental property, can have over investments in Bitcoin, Wall Street or precious metals such as gold and silver.

 Real estate, for example, is a better guard against theft, he says.
 “People can steal your dollars, they can steal your Bitcoins, they can steal your gold.”
 But, “It’s kind of hard to steal your income property.
 Those are kind of hard to move.
 It’s hard to steal the title.
 There are scams in real estate, of course, but those are so rare.”

 Bitcoin also can be used for illicit activity, which is why it quickly became a favorite tool of the drug trade and other black-market activity.
 “That’s how it got started,” Hartman claims, noting that the federal government shut down a website called Silk Road “where you could hire a hit man and pay in Bitcoin.”
-And, “It was only like $1,000; it wasn’t that much.
+And, “It was only like $1,000 (for the hit); it wasn’t that much.
 And back then, Bitcoin was only $42.”

-Hartman and his Platinum Properties Investors Network favor linear-market investments over cyclical market investments for their real estate clients’ investments, “because I think it’s just a much more reliable and a much more conservative approach,” he says.
+Hartman and his Platinum Properties Investors Network favor linear-market investments over cyclical market investments for you and their other real estate clients, “because I think it’s just a much more reliable and a much more conservative approach,” he says.

 He remembers a return-on-investment or similar chart he saw a few years ago that compared Orange County, California real estate to the greater Kansas City area for an 18-year period.